 We ask your prayers for all our brothers and sisters who are unwell, afflicted or distressed.
-Comfort and relieve them according to their needs, and grant them the love and consolation of your Spirit: John Anderson-Hurst, Margaret Arbon, William Barnes, Peggy Barron, Jason Beaumont, Michael Clarke, Deacon Peter Coates, Fabiana Di Mascio, Ron Green, Jo Kelly, Molly Mc Garry, Yvonne Metcalfe, Robert Mullan, Anna Nelli, Mary O’Reilly and Pippa Williamson.
+Comfort and relieve them according to their needs, and grant them the love and consolation of your Spirit: John Anderson-Hurst, Margaret Arbon, William Barnes, Peggy Barron, Jason Beaumont, Michael Clarke, Deacon Peter Coates, Monica Ford, Fabiana Di Mascio, Ron Green, Jo Kelly, Molly Mc Garry, Yvonne Metcalfe, Robert Mullan, Anna Nelli, Mary O’Reilly, Annick Smith and Pippa Williamson.

 Fr Mathew is preparing a list of the housebound who would like a regular visit from a priest or a Eucharistic Minister so that they can be offered adequate pastoral care.
 If you know someone who would like a visit from a priest, with their permission please pass on their details to Fr Mathew.

 There is a mixed faith chaplaincy team working at the Ipswich Hospital, Heath Road.
 This team, in part full time and in part volunteers, helps minister to the spiritual needs of in-patients.

 The appointment of a new chaplain is awaited following Fr Mathias' return to Nigeria.
-The new chaplain, once appointed, will be assisted by Deacon Clive Brooks and supported by lay volunteers from the Ipswich Deanery.
-Please contact Fr Mathias, Deacon Clive Brooks (01206 396319) or let Fr Mathew know if you, or any member of your family, are going into hospital.
+The new chaplain, once appointed, will be assisted by Deacon Clive Brooks and supported by lay volunteers from across the Ipswich Deanery.
+In the mean time, please contact Deacon Clive Brooks (01206 396319) or let Fr Mathew know if you, or any member of your family, are going into hospital.
 Please be aware that for reasons of patient confidentiality, the current practice in the NHS is NOT to inform the chaplains of any Catholics that are admitted to hospital.
 So unless you or your relatives inform the chaplains of your hospital stay, you will not be visited by a priest or any other member of the chaplaincy team.